 Daniel is the interface between our team's eLearning projects and the areas of IT he connects with to ensure instructors' strategies for teaching with technology align with IT capability and protocol.
 He documents and supports educational technology implementation solutions for faculty, courses, and specific learning activities, working collaboratively with our extended IT family.

-He is very knowledgeable about the Canvas LMS and is passionate about working with faculty to improve their online courses through technology.
+He is very knowledgeable about the Canvas LMS and other instructional technologies that are supported here at Xavier and is passionate about working with faculty to improve their online courses through technology

 (513) 745-4299 | firstname.lastname@example.org